Benedictine Pear Loaf Cake

 If you are worried about adding a whole 1/3rd cup of Benedictine, fear not, because it really adds to the flavor, but not in an overwhelming way.
 Being that Benedictine is made up of 27 herbs and spices (take that Colonel Sanders!), none of those flavors overwhelm or outdo, but rather each herb or spice contributes to the totality.
 The result is a very subtle added richness that I think really works well with the pears.

-Segera bergabung dengan sbobet 88, tempatnya para pecinta sepakbola!
+Segera bergabung dengan situs judi bola sbobet, tempatnya para pecinta sepakbola!
 Kami hadir dengan penawaran prediksi bola terlengkap, memberikan Anda wawasan mendalam untuk mengambil keputusan cerdas dalam dunia taruhan olahraga.
 Rasakan sensasi luar biasa saat menonton pertandingan favorit Anda sambil memasang taruhan dengan kepercayaan penuh.
 VIO88 menawarkan platform taruhan olahraga yang inovatif dan aman, dengan odds yang kompetitif dan berbagai pasar taruhan yang menarik.
 Dapatkan keuntungan dari informasi prediksi bola terkini, statistik, dan analisis ahli untuk meningkatkan peluang kemenangan Anda.
 Jadi, jangan lewatkan kesempatan untuk meraih keberuntungan di setiap taruhan.
 Bergabunglah sekarang di Sbobet 88 dan nikmati pengalaman taruhan sepakbola yang tak terlupakan!

 According to wiki, St. Benedict is the patron saint of Europe.
 He is known for the spirit of balance, moderation, and reasonableness.
 I think this touches on how I’ve tried to be this year.
 Everything in balance.
 Just what St. Benedict embodies.
 I think sharing good tasty food is key.
 That way, you don’t eat the whole thing!